It is hard to believe that I have been in the UK for two months now with two

 Apparently God is sending it all your way for a change, but that will all change

 when winter sets in then it will rain 24/7 for two or three months with occasional sleet.
-Last week was pretty ruff we had to drop a few investigators and the excitement

 of living in England has finally wore off and I had trouble sleeping, but I am